benhg/blt-code/bacon-nw-debug-results.md

 glick@mayo:~$ sudo iptables -t nat -A POSTROUTING -o enp5s0f1 -j MASQUERADE

 ```
+NOTE: must run this on both mayo and workers.

 Kernel packet forwarding boot param has stuck, so we just won't change that.